 Who said test-tubes and beakers wouldn’t be useful after school?
 This is one lab that isn’t just for science geeks.
 Located in Shah Alam, Chemistry Cafe is inspired by all the things you may find in a laboratory, which means you can expect your drinks to be served in scientific apparatus, and not cups.
 Food and cakes are also served at the cafe, which is open daily.

 The next cafe takes us all the way to Malacca for a bit of a history lesson.
 Almost every hipster cafe you’d see nowadays would have vintage memorabilia scattered throughout their venues, but this one is truly special as the items here are rooted in the state’s history.
-So sit back and enjoy a cup of coffee in an old school Kopitiam style cup, and take in the classic vibes around you, the Malacca way.
+So sit back and enjoy a cup of coffee in an old school kopitiam style cup, and take in the classic vibes around you, the Malacca way.

 3) Hello Kitty Gourmet Café

 These days, even cartoon characters are worthy of cafes.
 Of course, with her cult global following, Hello Kitty is no exception to this.
 Nestled in Sunway Pyramid, fans of the pink-bowed feline can pretend they’re on a European escapade, as the decoration there certainly evokes such feelings.
-At Hello Kitty Gourmet Cafe, you’ll also find a variety of food offerings that are of Western selections.
+At Hello Kitty Gourmet Cafe, you’ll also find a variety of food offerings which are of Western selections.

 4) Mamee Jonker House

 Malacca makes the cut once again, this time with a very familiar Malaysian snack – Mamee!
 Here, the infamous noodles are given a twist, in the form of well-loved local dishes like Bee Hoon Goreng and Curry Laksa.
-If noodles aren’t your thing, they even have classic Malacca favorites like Hainanese Chicken Rice.
-When you’re done tucking in, you can always head on over to their merchandise store where you can not only buy Mamee items but see how the noodles are made.
+If noodles aren’t your thing, they even have classic Malacca favourites like Hainanese Chicken Rice.
+When you’re done tucking in, you can always head on over to their merchandise store where you can not only buy Mamee items, but see how the noodles are made.

 5) TOKB Café

-This cafe features a menu full of Kelantanese flavors.
+This cafe features a menu full of Kelantanese flavours.
 TOKB actually stands for “Taste of Kota Bharu” and this is reflected in the food served there, which is reminiscent of cuisine from Kelantan itself, such as the traditional Keropok Lekor.
 But another attractive feature is actually the WWII inspired decor, which is in tribute to war heroes of that time.
 Camouflage lovers will certainly enjoy taking photos of the military artifacts and items available in the cafe.

 6) Departure Lounge

-Frequent flyers, this one for you.
+Frequent flyers, this one’s for you.
 Inspired by the airport lounges travelers wait in before jetting off somewhere, this place also has guidebooks for you to peruse over one of their famous brunch/breakfast type meals.
 Even the setting is somewhat reminiscent of an airport, with clocks showing the times in different countries.
 Explorers and adventurers will definitely have a soft spot for the interior here in this quaint Damansara Utama cafe.

 The southern state represents here, for anyone who’s heading over to Johor Bahru looking for an interesting conceptual cafe.
 This cafe has a distinct Mickey Mouse theme going on, and you’ll definitely be seeing lots of nods to the world’s most famous mouse throughout their Mount Austin venue.
 Dishes feature classic Western and Asian items, as well as chocolate beverages and cakes.